-We are looking for support for all of our committees: Program, Membership, Planning, Finance, Communications, Development, and Legislation.
-We are also interested in finding researchers on individual topics, such as election vouchers, ballot initiatives, ranked choice voting, or redistricting.
+We are looking for support for all of our committees: Program, Membership, Education, Finance, Communications, Development, and Legislation.
+We are also interested in finding researchers on individual topics, such as election vouchers, ranked choice voting, and redistricting.
 It is not necessary to attend meetings to make a valuable contribution.

 You don’t have to be a member or attend meetings to help us protect our democracy.
-Clean Elections will occasionally send a request for help to our e-mail list and you can also e-mail email@example.com to let us know you would like to volunteer.
+Clean Elections will occasionally send a request for help to our e-mail list and you can also e-mail firstname.lastname@example.org or complete this web site's Contact form (see top line menu) to let us know you would like to volunteer.

 Legislators really do listen to their constituents!
 Legislative committee chairs should and often do feel obligated to listen to any Minnesota citizen.
 The best strategy is to make sure that legislators hear frequently and in different ways from constituents about a bill you are interested in.
 Legislators and the Governor’s office keep track of calls and e-mails from constituents.
 MnCCE policy positions are available on our website.